|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Typical Surgical Procedures Performed During PGY-4

-The PGY-5 year includes one four-month rotation at NY Methodist Hospital (administrative chief resident), one four-month rotation at Kings County Hospital Center and one four-month rotation at Brooklyn VA Medical Center.
+The PGY-5 year includes one four-month rotation at NY Methodist Hospital (administrative chief resident), one four-month rotation at the University Hospital of Brooklyn/Kings County Hospital Center and one four-month rotation at Brooklyn VA Medical Center.
 The chief resident has administrative responsibility for all aspects of patient care.
 The resident gains wide exposure to the following concepts: chemotherapy and radiation therapy for treatment of patients with cancer of the head and neck, cancer immunology laryngotracheal reconstruction and skull base surgery.
 The chief resident develops broad experience with the following surgical procedures: partial and total laryngectomy, tracheal resection and reconstruction, total parotidectomy, parathyroidectomy, temporal bone resection, mediastinal resection, craniofacial resection, orbital decompression, neck dissection and composite resection, complicated reconstructive problems of the head, neck and face, neuro-otology (including middle cranial fossa surgery, Meniere’s disease), cochlear implantation, skull base surgery, and major pediatric otolaryngological surgery.

 The chief resident participates actively in teaching medical students, paramedical personnel, and junior otolaryngology residents.
 The chief resident also has major responsibility for assuring that the numerous consults received from other services are handled accurately and expeditiously and that attendings are fully informed and consulted on all patient care and administrative matters which occur at night and on the weekends.
 Chief residents also are responsible for exploring clinical research projects and stimulating other members of the team to explore research opportunities.